Everspace/Sublime_GameMakerStudio/README.md

 ## Structure

-The `.sublime-completions` are organized in a manner roughly coorisponding to the [Game Maker Documentation Reference](http://docs.yoyogames.com/source/dadiospice/002_reference/index.html).
+The `.sublime-completions` are organized in a manner roughly corresponding to the [Game Maker Documentation Reference](http://docs.yoyogames.com/source/dadiospice/002_reference/index.html).

 #### Definitly Todo